wangxiao5791509/DeepMTA_PyTorch/README.md

 # DeepMTA_PyTorch

-This is an Officical PyTorch Implementation of "Dynamic Attention-guided Multi-TrajectoryAnalysis for Single Object Tracking", Xiao Wang, Zhe Chen, Jin Tang, Bin Luo.
+This is an Officical PyTorch Implementation of "Dynamic Attention-guided Multi-TrajectoryAnalysis for Single Object Tracking", Xiao Wang, Zhe Chen, Jin Tang, Bin Luo, Yaowei Wang, Yonghong Tian, Feng Wu, IEEE Transactions on Circuits and Systems for Video Technology

-Paper and code will be released when our paper is accepted.
+Paper and code will be released soon.